caiorss/mwiki/README.md

  + File upload.
 Now the wiki code editor has a button for inserting a hyperlink to an uploaded file.
 When the button is clicked, a popup window for upload is shown.
 Once the user sends the file, the window is closed and a link to the file is inserted in the editor.
  + Embeddable pages.
 The contents of a wiki page can be embedded in another wiki page by using the syntax `![[Name of Wiki page to be embedded]]`
  + Document preview - allows users viewing how a wiki page markdown text will look like when rendered before saving it.
 The editor's preview button also allows viewing how a selected markdown code of a wiki page looks like when rendered.
+ + User Interface with support for internationalization (i18N) and localization (i10N).
+The default language of the user interface can be changed in the form settings.
+For a while, only English (International English with American spelling) and Portuguese (Brazilian Portuese) languages are available.
+However, new language or locale can be added without changing the codebase.
  + Vendored third-party JavaScript dependencies for offline usage.
 For instance, MWiki has MathJax, pseudocode-JS, and Ace9 in the source code for offline usage even when no CDN is available due to lack of internet connectivity or if the Wiki is used in rescrited environment behind a firewall.